floppyMike/floppyMike.github.io/_posts/2021-02-15-Importance-of-data.markdown

 * W
 {:toc}

-After programming for a while you start getting a feel for the design of a programm.
+After programming for a while you start getting a feel for the design of a program.
 You start to know when data should be encapsulated, when a new class is needed, how the classes should interact, etc....
 A lot can be leaned from OOP principles taught by nearly every programming teacher.
 I personally thou had doubts about some concepts in OOP which are prevalent in programming languages like Java or C#.
 I really dislike the lack of control over memory and the use of heap memory for every object.
 The deeper I got into programming the more I tried to make my code fast by employing `templates` and maximising the use of compile time constants.
 While using the `Onion Design` together with `Mixins` I gave myself the illusion of fast and efficient code.
 Oh how wrong I was...

 # The Cache
 The cache of a CPU is utilized as a buffer area which gets filled up with data after each read from memory.
 A hierarchy of levels is present is most CPU designs which are labeled with L1, L2 or L3.
 The size of these caches are dependant on the model used.
 For example here are my CPU caches.